Mary Goudie, Baroness Goudie

-Mary Teresa Goudie, Baroness Goudie (née Brick; born 2 September 1946) is a Labour member of House of Lords of the United Kingdom.
+Mary Teresa Goudie, Baroness Goudie (née Brick; born 2 September 1946) is a British politician and life peer, currently sitting for the Labour Party.
 In 1998, she was made a life peer as Baroness Goudie, of Roundwood in the London Borough of Brent.
 She is on the board of Vital Voices and is involved in promoting gender equity with both the G8 and G20.

 Early life

 Mary Teresa Brick was born to Martin and Hannah Brick, Irish emigrants to London.
 She grew up in London and was educated at Our Lady of the Visitation, Greenford, and Our Lady of St Anselm School, Hayes.

 Career

 In 1971, Goudie became the youngest woman elected to the Brent London Borough Council.
 During her time on the borough council she worked to advance the Campaign for a Housing Aid Centre and a Law Centre and she helped found a housing association for the borough.
 She later became a freelance public affairs consultant.

 Goudie was campaign manager to Lord Hattersley who became Deputy Leader of the Labour Party.
 In 1998, Goudie was appointed a life peer in the House of Lords.
 She was the European director of public affairs for the World Wide Fund for Nature from 1990 to 1995.